clueboard/milc/docs/breaking_changes.md

 This is a list of breaking changes that have been made to MILC.
 If your script stops working after a minor or major version upgrade this document will tell you how to fix it.

+# Version 1.4.0

+* The `config` subcommand now filters out configuration that has not been explicitly set.
+The new `--all` flag will allow you to see all possible configuration options and their default values.

 # Version 1.3.0

 * You can now set the program version number with `os.environ['MILC_APP_VERSION'] = '1.2.3'`